 Here’s William Makepeace Thackeray, writing in the Cornhill Magazine in 1864: “Pfui!
 For a month before my lord’s arrival I had been knocking at all doors to see if I could find my poor wandering lady behind them.”

 Both “phoo” and “pfui” continued to be used through 20th century.
 The most recent citations for both in the OED are from the 1990s.

 The spelling “phooey” first showed up in 1919 in a caption appearing in the Sandusky (Ohio) Star-Journal: “Phooey!
 That’s old stuff – she told me pers’n’ly that all of them ‘sweet patootie’ letters was forged.”
 Was this just a new spelling of the old “pfui”?
 We can’t tell for sure.

 The lyricist Lorenz Hart was apparently fond of the word.
 He used it in the song “A Melican Man” in 1926: “Give Chinee man this chop suey / He’ll refuse it and say ‘Phooey’!”
 The following year, in the song “Whoopsie,” he used it to mean “mad” or “crazy”: “When ev’ry thing’s gaflooey / And life is simply phooey…”

 All of these words (the English “phoo,” “phooey,” and “pfui,” as well as the German pfui) are “imitative,” the OED says.
 They imitate the action of dismissively puffing or blowing through the lips.

 We can’t vouch for their ultimate derivations or even say for sure that the English versions are essentially the same word.
 The OED has separate entries for each, merely directing the reader to “compare” them.

-There may not be a paper trail here, but my hunch is that they’re the same animal with different spots.
+There may not be a paper trail here, but our hunch is that they’re the same animal with different spots.

 By the way, spellings vary widely with many such imitative words.
-If you’re interested, I had a blog entry last year about a few other words that mimic interjections.
+If you’re interested, we ran a blog entry last year about a few other words that mimic interjections.